 - 301.5d An Equipment's controller is separate from the equipped creature's controller; the two need not be the same.
 Changing control of the creature doesn't change control of the Equipment, and vice versa.
 Only the Equipment's controller can activate its abilities.
-However, if the Equipment grants an ability to the equipped creature (with "gains" or "has"), the equipped creature's controller is the only one who can activate that ability. - 301.5e An ability of a permanent that refers to the "equipped creature" refers to whatever creature that permanent is attached to, even if the permanent with the ability isn't an Equipment. - 301.6.
+However, if the Equipment grants an ability to the equipped creature (with "gains" or "has"), the equipped creature's controller is the only one who can activate that ability. - 301.5e If an effect attempts to put an Equipment that isn't also an Aura (see rule 303.4i) onto the battlefield attached to an object it can't legally equip, the Equipment enters the battlefield unattached.
+If the Equipment is a token, it's created and enters the battlefield unattached. - 301.5f An ability of a permanent that refers to the "equipped creature" refers to whatever creature that permanent is attached to, even if the permanent with the ability isn't an Equipment. - 301.6.
 Some artifacts have the subtype "Fortification."
 A Fortification can be attached to a land.
 It can't legally be attached to an object that isn't a land.
 Fortification's analog to the equip keyword ability is the fortify keyword ability.
-Rules 301.5a-e apply to Fortifications in relation to lands just as they apply to Equipment in relation to creatures, with one clarification relating to rule 301.5c: a Fortification that's also a creature (not a land) can't fortify a land.
+Rules 301.5a-f apply to Fortifications in relation to lands just as they apply to Equipment in relation to creatures, with one clarification relating to rule 301.5c: a Fortification that's also a creature (not a land) can't fortify a land.
 (See rule 702.67, "Fortify.") - 301.7.
 Some artifacts have the subtype "Vehicle."
 Most Vehicles have a crew ability which allows them to become artifact creatures.
 See rule 702.122, "Crew." - 301.7a Each Vehicle has a printed power and toughness, but it has these characteristics only if it's also a creature.
 See rule 208.3. - 301.7b If a Vehicle becomes a creature, it immediately has its printed power and toughness.
 Other effects, including the effect that makes it a creature, may modify these values or set them to different values.